jackhumbert/fardriver-controllers/MANUAL.md

 | 10 | 15 | 22 | 100 | 150 | 220 |
 | 16 | 16 | 24 | 160 | 160 | 240 | Small power motors

-Note that improperly set PID parameters can cause the system to work improperly, or even 🎧now MOE/OVER/PHASE faults, etc., and the difference is too large to cause burn-in, so pay special attention to it.
+Note that improper PID parameter settings will cause the system to work abnormally, and even MOE/OVER/PHASE failures, etc. Too large a difference will cause burnout, so pay special attention.

-Note that some small power motor PID parameters exceed the debugging range of the controller, in this case, please contact the remote drive to solve the problem.
+Note that the PID parameters of some small-power motors exceed the controller debugging range.
+In this case please contact YuanDrive to solve the problem.

-## 8.4 Speed SKI,SKP
+## 8.4 Speed SKI, SKP

 SKI min.
 1, max.
 18, heavy car KI=18, light car KI=2, default KI=9, SKP5-20, default 10